pandaloan/startup/README.md

 - **HTML** - Uses correct HTML structure for application.
 Four HTML pages.
 One for login, one for gameplay, one for scores, and one for information.
 - **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
-- **JavaScript** - Provides login, color choice display, playing chip insertion, display other users' game initiation and high scores.
+- **JavaScript** - Provides login, playing chip insertion, display other users' game initiation and high scores.
 - **Service** - Backend service with endpoints for:
   - login
   - retrieving player column selection